Independent

 • An exhibition proposal (no more than 2 pages)

 Those eligible for participation in the ISP include graduate students, candidates for advanced postgraduate degrees, undergraduates with a demonstrated capacity for advanced scholarship, or those who have recently completed formal academic study.
+However, there are no degree requirements to apply.
 The ISP welcomes international applications and can provide a J-1 cultural visa if needed.

 The ISP provides studios or workspaces for all participants in a facility that includes areas to gather and share meals.
 The curriculum of the program is designed around weekly seminars with visiting artists, scholars and members of faculty as well as film screenings and readings.

 Participants are expected to attend all seminars and events, as well as work in assigned studios or workspaces at the facility.
 If you are accepted into the ISP, you are expected to be an active participant in the community of practitioners gathered at the program.
-There are no remote options for seminars, visits, or events, unless pandemic conditions and/or health concerns require alternative planning.
+There are no remote options for seminars, visits, or events, unless pandemic conditions, health concerns or accommodations require alternative planning.

 Credit may be granted by the students’ home universities for work done in the ISP.
 Most cooperating schools grant twelve to sixteen credits for participation in the program.
 Students need to make the necessary arrangements to receive credit.